How to fox proof your chicken coop

 The key to building a chicken coop that’s fox proof is knowing what the enemy is capable of.
 Foxes are experts at climbing, digging, and sniffing out a chicken a mile away.
 Here are the handyman secrets for fox proofing a chicken coop and building an area that will keep your chickens safe from their cunning arch enemies.

 The best way to start is by making sure to turn your property and its surrounding area into a “no man’s land” for foxes.
 Take out all the places they could hide by removing spaces that they could hide around or under the house, barn, and shed, among other places.

 Foxes are also known to be scavengers.
-They’ll turn your rubbish bin into a buffet pit stop, so make sure all food rubbish is safely stowed away in wheelie bins and covered to keep the smell in.
+They’ll turn your garbage can into a buffet pit stop, so make sure all food waste is safely stowed away in covered dumpsters to keep the smell in.

 Step 2: Build a sturdy fox proof enclosure

 What you’ll need: 2 x 4 wooden posts, heavy-duty chicken wire, and chain-link mesh

 Foxes are sly and resourceful creatures, able to climb and dig just to get to their dirty little paws on some tasty chickens.
 This gives you more reason to protect your coop, and make sure there is no way they can get through.
 Your next line of defense?
 A sturdy fox proof enclosure.